sjl/.plan/README.markdown

 Merged some PRs for `t` and did some basic test maintenance.
 I still love `cram` for CLI tests — it's such an intuitive, usable way to test things.

+# July 2020

+## 2020-07-18

+More work on Jarl.

+Started going through The Data Compression Book, doing the examples in Common Lisp.
+First code was a bit stream wrapper.
+I initially did a `trivial-gray-streams` wrapper but then refactored it into simple structs, since it's going to be writing a lot of bits and performance probably matters.
+Maybe.

+## 2020-07-19

+Did some server upgrades I've put off too long.
+Need to script up some stuff for automagically doing this in the future.
+Might be a good excuse to learn `expect`?

+PR'ed Quicklisp to move my projects from Bitbucket/Github to my self-hosted setup.
+At least now I own my availability and won't have to do this bullshit again.